KNMI/covjson-pydantic/README.md

 ## Contributing

-Make an editable install from within the repository root
+Make an editable installation from within the repository root

 ```shell
 pip install -e '.[test]'